Symfa-Inc/react-router-extended/README.md

 />
 ```

-ExtendedRouter has prop guards.
+ExtendedRoute has prop guards.
 They are array, which can be used with combining of guards.
 Guards are called consistently, from left to right in the order they are placed in an array.
 As soon as at least one guard returns false, the chain is broken and stopped, and redirect happens and we need to specify on which URL it will be it though prop `redirectUrl` as we did in the example above.